-"Blue my mind" had its world premiere at the San Sebastián Film Festival in 2017.
-At the Zurich Film Festival, the feature film received the main award as well as the critics' prize, among others.
-The Festa del Cinema di Roma honored the film with the Best First Feature Award.
+"Blue my mind" celebrated its world premiere at the San Sebastián Film Festival 2017.
+At the Zurich Film Festival, the feature film received the main award and the critics' prize, among others.
+The Festa del Cinema di Roma awarded the film the Best First Feature Award.
 At the 39th Max Ophüls Festival, "Blue my mind" received the Best Director Award.

-In early 2017, the actress was in front of the camera for the European series "The Team", as well as for the TV film "Zwiespalt" directed by Barbara Kulcsar and the feature film "Beast" by Lorenz Merz.
+At the beginning of 2017, the actress was in front of the camera for the European series "The Team" together with Jürgen Vogel, as well as for the TV film "Zwiespalt" directed by Barbara Kulcsar and the feature film "Beast" by Lorenz Merz.

-This was followed in the fall of 2017 by the shooting for the feature film "Das Schönste Mädchen der Welt" in Berlin.
+This was followed in autumn 2017 by the filming of the feature film "The Most Beautiful Girl in the World" in Berlin.
 Directed by Aron Lehmann, Luna Wedler took on the lead role of "Roxy".
 At the Berlinale 2018, Luna Wedler was awarded as "European Shooting Star" by the EFP.
-Followed among others the Günter Rohrbach Film Award, the New Faces Award and the Bavarian Film Award.
+In the following years, the Günter Rohrbach Film Prize, the New Faces Award and the Bavarian Film Prize, among others, followed.

-She also received the 2018 Swiss Film Award for "Best Leading Actress" for "Blue my Mind."
-To that, the actress was in front of the camera for the feature film "Dem Horizont so nah".
-Directed by Tim Trachte, she takes on the lead role alongside Jannik Schümann in the bestselling film adaptation by Jessica Koch.
+She also received the 2018 Swiss Film Award for "Best Actress in a Leading Role" for "Blue my Mind".
+The actress also appeared in front of the camera for the feature film "Dem Horizont so nah".
+Directed by Tim Trachte, she took on the lead role alongside Jannik Schümann in the bestselling film adaptation by Jessica Koch.

 This was followed by the shooting of the feature film "Je suis Karl" alongside Jannis Niewöhner, directed by Christian Schwochow.
-The film will be released in theaters on September 16, 2021.
-Prior to that, it premiered as a Berlinale Special Gala at the Berlinale 2021, and she was nominated for the German Film Award in the "Best Female Lead" category for her performance.
+The film will be released in cinemas on 16 September 2021.
+Before that, it premiered as the Berlinale Special Gala at the Berlinale 2021.
+She was nominated for the German Film Award in the category "Best Female Lead" for her performance.

-Since May 4, 2021, the actress can be seen in the Instagram project "Ich bin Sophie Scholl" as Sophie Scholl.
-On the Instagram channel @ichbinsophiescholl, the last 10 months of her life are told from her arrival in Munich on May 4, 1942 to her death on February 22, 1943.
+In May 2021, the Instagram project "Ich bin Sophie Scholl" (I am Sophie Scholl) was launched, in which she portrayed Sophie Scholl.
+On the Instagram channel @ichbinsophiescholl, the last 10 months of Sophie Scholl's life were told from her arrival in Munich on 04.05.1942 to her death on 22.02.1943.